 I began studying harp at the age of ten with Katherine Newman, the principle harpist of the Huntsville Symphony Orchestra.
 After graduating from high school at the age of 16, I attended the University of Alabama Huntsville (UAH) where I graduated Magna Cum Laude with a BA in Music Performance.

-During my studies in college I managed to pursue other interests including the Chargerettes Dance Team where she danced for two seasons, coaching recreational gymnastics, teaching harp students, and ballroom dance.
+During my studies in college I managed to pursue other interests including the Chargerettes Dance Team where I danced for two seasons, coaching recreational gymnastics, teaching harp students, and ballroom dance.
 I have also performed at many venues ranging from orchestra settings, including the HSO, theater productions, weddings, teas, and open-air performances at Bridge Street Town Centre where I have been a Pavement Performer for the past several years.

 My desire to play the harp came to light at the age of seven when she asked my parents if I could take lessons.
 Because of my age and the fact that I was already involved in dance and gymnastics, I was not able to start lessons until I was ten.
 Even then, I was told I would have to ask about lessons from the harpist who was playing for The Nutcracker.
 When I came to my mother with a business card from the harpist, it was a signal that I was indeed interested in the instrument.
 I had to go to great lengths in order to talk to the harpist who was in the orchestra pit, a no-go area to those dancing in The Nutcracker.